Five things you should know to safely tow your caravan

 When reversing your caravan make sure that you take your time.
 Ensure that you get out of your caravan and scan the area and surrounds that you will be reversing into.
 Look for uneven roads/gutters, obstacles and low-lying branches.

 Philip Lord motoring/caravan journalist says ‘Then, while still moving forwards, angle the vehicle and van roughly where you want the van to go when you start backing up.
-In other words, while driving forwards past the point where you want the van to go, turn the vehicle to the same side as you want the van to reverse back.
+In other words, while driving forward past the point where you want the van to go, turn the vehicle to the same side as you want the van to reverse back.
 This gets the vehicle and van in an open ‘V’ shape, all ready for reversing’.

 Don’t forget when reversing a caravan you need to turn the steering wheel the opposite way than you want the van to go.
 Creep back slowly at a slow speed while braking and checking your surroundings often.
 The slower the better with small steering inputs as possible.

-Tip – have someone outside giving you directions
+Tip: Have someone outside give you directions

 If you are travelling with two people it is a good idea to have one person outside the caravan giving directions either via two way radio or using hand signals.
 Make sure the person outside can be seen in the side mirrors of the towing vehicle.